Katy Perry: Public image

 On social media, Perry surpassed Justin Bieber as the most followed person on Twitter in November 2013.
 She received a Guinness record for most Twitter followers, and became the first person to gain 100 million followers on the site in June 2017.
-Keith Caulfield of Billboard stated that Perry is "the rare celebrity who seems to have enormous popularity but genuine ground-level interaction with her adoring KatyCats".
+Keith Caulfield of Billboard stated in 2013 that Perry is "the rare celebrity who seems to have enormous popularity but genuine ground-level interaction with her adoring KatyCats".
 As of September 2025, she was the second-most followed woman on the site, with over 104 million Twitter followers, and the sixth most followed musician across social media with a combined total of over 377 million followers across Facebook, Instagram, and Twitter.
 In June 2017, Time magazine listed Perry among its "25 Most Influential People on the Internet" of the year, writing that her live-stream for Witness was "blazing a trail" for being "the closest any major entertainer has come to giving fans the kind of 'real' intimacy that social media purports to provide".

 She has been described as a sex symbol; GQ labeled her a "full-on male fantasy", while Elle wrote her body looked "as though sketched by a teenage boy".
 Vice called her a serious' popstar/woman/sex symbol".
 Perry was placed at number one on the Maxim Hot 100 in 2010 as the "most beautiful woman in the world", with editor Joe Levy describing her as a "triple – no quadruple – kind of hot".
 Men's Health readers voted her the "sexiest woman of 2013".
-During November 2010, she mentioned being proud of and satisfied with her figure.
+In an interview with Harper's Bazaar in November 2010, she said she was proud of and satisfied with her figure.